shahern004/CRUSTy-Core/Documentation/CPP_to_Hybrid_Rust_Migration_Guide.md

 ## Introduction

-This guide provides a structured approach for developers seeking to integrate Rust into an existing C++ codebase.
-Rather than a complete rewrite, which often introduces significant risk and downtime, this guide focuses on incremental migration while maintaining system stability and performance.
+This guide provides a structured approach to integrate Rust into an existing C++ codebase within a single binary.
+Rather than a complete rewrite, this guide focuses on incremental migration while maintaining system stability and performance.

 ## Why Consider a Hybrid Architecture?

-A hybrid Rust-C++ architecture offers several benefits:

 - **Memory Safety**: Utilizing Rust's ownership model for memory-sensitive operations
 - **Performance**: Maintaining C++'s performance for computationally intensive tasks